robert-hardy/statistical_inference/PITCHME.md

 ---

+In this example with little data, the frequentist approach struggles.

+Usually people like a p-value of 5% before they say ‘statistically significant’.

+---

 Often F’s comment gets misunderstood as a ‘view’.

 > Oh, you mean there is a 25% probability that the coin is biased?